mapstruct/mapstruct/NEXT_RELEASE_CHANGELOG.md

 ### Enhancements

 * Add support for locale parameter for numberFormat and dateFormat (#3628)
+* Detect Builder without a factory method (#3729) - With this if there is an inner class that ends with `Builder` and has a constructor with parameters, it will be treated as a potential builder.
+Builders through static methods on the type have a precedence.
 * Behaviour change: Warning when the target has no target properties (#1140)